-We sure do learn several lessons along the way as we evolve into better more experienced runner’s.
+We sure do learn several lessons along the way as we evolve into great runners.
 Some lessons create speed, some increase mileage, and some enlighten the mind.
-As we plan our goals for the long-term, the best runners will intensely focus on their short-term goals as well.
+As we plan our goals for the long-term, great runners will intensely focus on their short-term goals as well.
 These short term goals are accomplished by their daily rituals, or habits.

 1. Run In The Morning